wi-ed/wi/README.md

 Thanks to no.smile.face@gmail.com for the inspiration [godit](https://github.com/nsf/godit).
 This project is using several libraries from him which helped bootstrapping this project much more quickly.
+Kamil Kisiel's vigo was also an inspiration.